 While Genesis calls the Longitude ‘mid-fat,’ we reckon ‘skimmed’ would be better (and semi-skimmed for 29+) – but ultimately we think its niche is a much broader one: mountain bike.

-It makes progress a bit slower than on a hardtail with a decent suspension fork, but there’s very little that the Longitude won’t take in its stride – and there’s nothing to beat the feeling of satisfaction of a tricky line cleared with
+It makes progress a bit slower than on a hardtail with a decent suspension fork, but there’s very little that the Longitude won’t take in its stride – and there’s nothing to beat the feeling of satisfaction of a tricky line cleared with no sprung assistance.

 With great geometry, very well chosen rolling stock and a tough, if unflashy spec, this is a bike that’s happy to tackle almost anything in nature’s hills.
 Ride it round your local trails, or the whole world.